 - The balance sheet provides a summary of the company’s financial position.
 It consists of assets like cash on hand, money in the bank, etc.

 - It also includes shares, investor stocks, and shareholders’ equity.

 - Within liabilities, it contains unpaid bills, loan fees, credit card balances, and other obligations.

 - It uses various financial inputs like profit, investment, financial plans, and cash and capital expenditure budgets.

 - Items forecasted in a Balance Sheet include long-term debt, retained earnings, Net PP&E, other liabilities, and much more.

 - We project the additional funds using the projected balance sheet, income statement, and initial balance sheet.
 These funds used during the planning period are known as working capital.

 - Firms use this projection to evaluate operating expenses like tax and dividend payments.

-- Items that can be forecasted in a Working Capital Schedule include accounts receivable, accounts payable, prepaid expense, other current liabilities, etc.
+- Items forecasted in a Working Capital Schedule include accounts receivable, accounts payable, prepaid expenses, other current liabilities, etc.